 * A-line - The A-line or princess dress has no marked waist and the vertical seams flow from the shoulders down to a flared skirt, creating a "A" shape.

-* Ball Gowns - These gowns normally quite formal, reminding you
+* Ball Gowns - These gowns normally quite formal, reminding you of Cinderella.
+The bodice is fitted with a very full skirt.

-* Empire - Empire gowns have a raised waistline that starts righ
+* Empire - Empire gowns have a raised waistline that starts right under the bust, flowing to a slim (but not body-hugging) skirt.

 * Mermaid - As the name indicates, the mermaid dress is contoured against the body then the gown flows out beginning around the knees.
 This is the sexiest of the styles.